On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Highly-Transferable Examples

-We have shown in Section \ref{sec:ensemble-method} that the adversarial examples generated by using the ensemble whose members are carefully selected can strongly transfer to other models.
+We have shown in Section \ref{sec:ensemble-method} that the adversarial examples generated by the ensemble whose members are carefully selected can strongly transfer to other models.
 We hypothesize that if we can distill the ensemble attack into some word replacement rules, the adversarial examples crafted by applying the distilled rules to perturb input texts also can transfer well across different models.
-In this section, we want to discover such word replacement rules using ensemble model, and those rules are expected to be used to generate the model-agnostic examples of transferable hostility.
+In this section, we want to discover such word replacement rules using an ensemble model, and those rules are expected to be used to generate the model-agnostic examples of transferable hostility.
 Besides, such rules (if any) also can help us to understand and identify dataset biases ``unknowingly'' exploited by the models for prediction.

 A word replacement rule is defined as a pair $(z, w \rightarrow \hat{w})$, where $z$ is a class label, and $w \rightarrow \hat{w}$ means to replace the original word $w$ with $\hat{w}$ when the gold label is $z$.
 Each rule is associated with a salience $h(z, w \rightarrow \hat{w})$ specifying the priority of the rule, and a higher number denotes a higher priority.
-We propose an algorithm to discover Universal Adversarial Word Replacement (UAWR) rules as shown in Figure \ref{alg:rules}.
+We propose an algorithm to discover Highly-transferable Adversarial Word Replacement (HAWR) rules (see Figure \ref{alg:rules}).
 The idea behind this algorithm is to estimate the changes in log-likelihood caused by the word replacements.
-Once such rules are obtained, they can be used to generate adversarial examples as follows: given an input sentence $x$ and its label $y$, we find a word $w_i$ in $x$ which has the highest value of $h(y, w_i, \hat{w_i})$ and replace $w_i$ with $\hat{w_i}$ in $x$; for all the remaining words in $x$ we repeat the above step until the percentage of words that can be modified reach a given threshold.
-Note that such adversarial examples are generated without access to target models.
+Once such rules are obtained, they can be used to generate adversarial examples as follows: given an input sentence $x$ and its label $y$, we find a word $w_i$ in $x$ which has the highest value of $h(y, w_i, \hat{w_i})$ and replace $w_i$ with $\hat{w_i}$ in $x$; for all the remaining words in $x$ we repeat the above step until the percentage of words that can be altered reach a given threshold.
+Note that such adversarial examples can be generated without access to target models.

+We report the attack success rates of the adversarial examples generated by applying HAWR rules in Table \ref{tb:univeral}.
+The attacks based on HAWR rules are comparable to PWWS and GA algorithms that require a large number of queries to the victim model, while the attackers using HAWR do not need to access the victim models.
+We use the ensemble consisting of six models founded by our genetic algorithm to discover these HAWR rules in this experiment.
+We list five adversarial word replacement rules each for the positive and negative categories discovered from MR dataset in Table \ref{tb:word-replacement-rules}.